Ideal for those with an interest in pursuing film making, a comprehensive course on how to create, shoot and complete a short film.

 - Production design

-- The art of directing; working with actors
+- The art of directing; working with actors, casting and rehearsals

 - Lighting a scene